dimitri-nicolo/calico/v2.6/getting-started/create-user-login.md

 ---
-title: Log in to Tigera Secure EE Manager UI
+title: Log in to Calico Enterprise Manager UI
 redirect_from: latest/getting-started/create-user-login
 ---